 Theme: Being right with God through obedient faith in Christ.
 Authored by Paul about 56 - 58 AD.
-Paul uses this book to introduce himself to the church at Rome because he had not yet been there.
-His intent is to stop by Rome on the way to Spain (15:24).
+Paul uses this book to introduce himself to the church at Rome because he had not yet

 It is obvious from chapter 16 that many of Paul's converts and friends in the Gospel were now in Rome.
 Aquila and Priscilla are thought to have led a team of disciples to Rome and planted the church.
 Another possibility is that some of the converts from the day of Pentecost (Acts 2:10) may have planted the cause upon their return to Rome.